Sotiriou Wilmowski Logo

 If you’re able to do so at the time of the accident, you should document the damages to your vehicle and your injuries through pictures, witness testimony, and police reports.
 Do not under any circumstances accept payment from the other driver at the accident scene; doing so could harm your case and hurt your chances for securing more compensation in the future.

-Get Help Securing Damages from a Truck Accident Lawyer
+Get Help Securing Damages With an Experienced Truck Accident Attorney

-Once you’ve addressed all medical concerns and alerted the police, the next step should be to call a truck accident attorney.
+Once you’ve addressed all medical concerns and alerted the police, the next step should be to call a truck accident attorney in St Louis.
 A truck accident attorney can help you understand your rights, negotiate with insurance companies on your behalf, collect vital evidence pertinent to your case, calculate damages, and much, much more.
 Most importantly, your lawyer will serve as an essential guide through an often daunting legal process, providing you and your family with support every step of the way.

-Tom Wilmowski has provided top-tier legal guidance to Missouri and Illinois communities for over 15 years.
-He has also spent time on the other side of personal injury suits, representing insurance carriers in the litigation process, and completed his Class A CDL exam.
-He has unique insight into the meticulous truck driver guidelines and insurance proceedings.
+Deme Sotiriou and Tom Wilmowski of Sotiriou Wilmowski have provided top-tier legal guidance to Missouri and Illinois communities for 20 years.
+They have also spent time on the other side of personal injury suits, representing insurance carriers in the litigation process.
+They have unique insight into the meticulous truck driver guidelines and insurance proceedings.

-Today, he uses his knowledge of the insurance system and commercial vehicle laws to benefit injury victims who have been harmed in truck accidents, motorcycle accidents, and other highway tragedies.
+Today, the use their of the insurance system and commercial vehicle laws to benefit injury victims who have been harmed in truck accidents, motorcycle accidents, and other highway tragedies.
 Ready to get started?
-Fill out our online contact form to schedule a free consultation with a compassionate and knowledgable attorney today.
+Fill out our online contact form to schedule a free consultation with compassionate and knowledgeable truck accident attorneys today.

 Contact us now